Skip To The Main Content

 • Manulife’s $11 billion acquisition of John Hancock

 We also regularly represent clients on important and innovative capital raising transactions and regulatory matters ranging from compliance with the Dodd-Frank Act and its implementing regulations to chartering new institutions and obtaining regulatory approvals for expanded banking powers.
+Not only do we have regulatory strength in our practice, we also have a deep bench of litigators who work with our financial institutions clients on a wide range of litigation matters.

 Clients appreciate our unique insight into issues relating to the financial services industry, gained through our extensive deal experience and deep knowledge of the complex and changing regulatory framework.
 Most of the lawyers in our financial institutions practice have broad experience in both regulatory and transactional matters, giving them an invaluable perspective to address our clients’ needs with practical and creative solutions.